JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - 4-7-2020
     - I played for many hours and had much fun
     - I got pretty good
-    - I don‚Äôt understand the weapon upgrades
+    - I don’t understand the weapon upgrades
     - The dragon on 1-3 or 4 is far too brutal
-    - I found a big problem because due to some copy protection I couldn‚Äôt beat level 1-4
+    - I found a big problem because due to some copy protection I couldn’t beat level 1-4
-    - A platform just didn‚Äôt exist
+    - A platform just didn’t exist
-    - And I couldn‚Äôt get any version that was rumored to work to actually work on my Mac uae fsuae
+    - And I couldn’t get any version that was rumored to work to actually work on my Mac uae fsuae
     - And I tried a lot
     - It was all depressing because I wanted to keep playing
     - Next day I got another version working and had fun